tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-shibboleth-identity-provider-for-safire.md

 # Configure attribute release

-You will need to configure Shibboleth Identity Provider to make use of an internal authentication source (e.g. [LDAP](https://wiki.shibboleth.net/confluence/display/IDP30/LDAPAuthnConfiguration)), and you make use of an [attribute resolver](https://wiki.shibboleth.net/confluence/display/IDP30/AttributeResolverConfiguration) to provide [all of the attributes required by SAFIRE](/technical/attributes/).
+You will need to configure Shibboleth Identity Provider to make use of an internal authentication source (e.g. [LDAP](https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1265631612/LDAPAuthnConfiguration), and you make use of an [attribute resolver](https://shibboleth.atlassian.net/wiki/spaces/IDP4/pages/1265631549/AttributeResolverConfiguration) to provide [all of the attributes required by SAFIRE]({{< ref "/technical/attributes/_index.md" >}}).
 How you do this is site-specific and beyond the scope of this document.

 Once you've done that, you need an attribute filter that will release the attributes to SAFIRE: